event-storm/event-storm-documentation/docs/api-reference/overview.md

 The API reference is bringing the examples in typescript
 :::

-The event storm library is providing the following top level exports:
+The Event Storm library is providing the following top level exports:
 - [createStorm](./storm.md)
 - [createModel](./model.md)
 - [persisted](./persistency.md)